johannwriesnig/Runner/README.md

 [Project not finished]
 # Runner

 This is a simple endless-runner made for the gameboy.
-It is written in assembly and the RGBDS-Toolchain for creating the .gb file.
-For emulating and debugging the BGB-Emulator was used.
+It is written in assembly and the RGBDS-Toolchain was used for creating the .gb file.

 # How to run